diegommm/adaptivepool/README.md

 var pool = adaptivepool.New(
     adaptivepool.BytesBufferProvider{},
     adaptivepool.NormalEstimator{
-        Threshold: 2, // reuse buffer if its Len is in Mean ± 2 * StdDev
+        Threshold: 2, // reuse buffer if its Cap is in Mean ± 2 * StdDev
         MinCost: 512, // minimum cost of newly created items },
     500, // bias towards the latest 500 elements to increase adaptability